MeSveta/LLM_check/README.md

 1) please copy the code from https:(https://github.com/MeSveta/LLM_check/tree/main/POP_BasedRL)
 2) install requirments.txt by running the following command in the local terminal: "pip install -r requirements.txt"
-3) Run "Karmed_assigment1_v01.py" to get the results as in the report.
+3) Run "POP_BasedRL_main.py" to get the results of MCC with constrainsas in the report.